mukil/dm4-eduzen-identity/README.md

-# DeepaMehta 4 eduZEN Profile Plugin
+# org.deepamehta Profile Module

-This plugin introduces a model to realize user profiles with a DeepaMehta "User Account".
+This plugin consists of a migration (type definition) to realize user profiles with a DeepaMehta "User Account".

 It adds a "Display Name" and "Info" (HTML) topic to the DeepaMehta "User Account" type definition.